Shana6/life-server/README.md

 # life-server
-A calender server that will support automatic setting of statuses or posting of activities.
+A calendar server that will support automatic setting of statuses or posting of activities.